-\paragraph{A neural default model.} The neural networks can give an answer with low time cost after training, but they are often criticized as being a “black-box”, where precise interpretations of the weights remain unclear.
+The neural networks can give an answer with low time cost after training, but they are often criticized as being a “black-box”, where precise interpretations of the weights remain unclear.
 Better neural network architectures and optimization techniques can no doubt reduce the error, but their design suffers from high cost trial and error.
 On the other hand, a classical maximum entropy problem requires a default model $d(\omega)$ to incorporate certain prior knowledge about the desired spectral function.
 A better default model allows for easy hyperparameter tuning and gives better accuracy.
 We propose that combining the two may provide a novel way to improve the performance.
 The output of our neural network is also a probability distribution and may be considered as a ``neural default model" required in the maximum entropy.
-This fixes the inexactness of the neural network and can benefit from both the high speed of neural networks and the well-developed algorithms of the maximum entropy.
+This can fix the inexactness of the spectral function predicted by the neural networks and benefit from both the high speed of neural networks and the well-developed algorithms of the maximum entropy.

-To get an impression on the advantage of such combination, we first obtain an inexact result from a sub-optimal 6-layer RLISTA.
-Figure \ref{fig:Neural+} shows two examples where both neural network and maximum entropy (with flat prior) cannot capture all the details of the spectral function.
-While the neural network tends to average two peaks, the maximum entropy method ignores the peak at high frequency.
-By contrast, using the neural default model, the maximum entropy solution can capture well the high frequency peak and even all the details of the exact spectral function.
+To get an impression on the advantage of such combination, we first obtain an inexact result from a sub-optimal 6-layer RLISTA under small noise ($\sigma=10^{-5}$).
+Figure \ref{fig:Neural+} shows two examples where both RLISTA (green dot-dash line) and the maximum entropy with flat or uniform prior (blue dashed line) cannot capture all the details of the spectral function.
+As shown in Figure \ref{fig:Neural+}(a), while RLISTA tends to mix two peaks and give an average peak, the maximum entropy method ignores the peak at high frequency.
+By contrast, using the neural default model, the maximum entropy solution RLISTA+ (red solid line) can capture well the high frequency peak as in Fig. \ref{fig:Neural+}(a) or even all the details of the exact spectral function as in Fig. \ref{fig:Neural+}(b).
 This neural maximum entropy method (RLISTA+) makes a promising improvement over the conventional one for analytic continuation.